liya-mary/songtrail/README.md

 - View your personal music map, with connected markers tracing your listening journey.

 Functionnalities to implement in future versions:
+- Authentication Token refresh (60 min limit at the moment)
 - Queue
 - Playlists
 - Trails history